theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/call-a-bapi-bapi_employee_getdata.md

 BAPI_EMPLOYEE_GETDATA is an RFC-enabled function module that should be present in every SAP system. <br>
 The depicted sample programs use the last name / personnel number of an employee as an input parameter for the BAPI.
-The BAPI returns the employee's personnel data in a table parameter.
+The BAPI returns the employee's personnel data in table parameters.

 ### Read Personnel Data using Names